 Hi.
 I'm Chrissy Clary

-I started my digital communications career in the United States Navy as a hospital corpsman.
+I started my career in communications and conversation design in the United States Navy.
 I was, somewhat randomly, assigned to the Public Affairs Office at Naval Hospital Jacksonville and told to build a website.

 So I did.

-An undergraduate degree followed my time in the Navy, and that led to a position as Communications Director and Tourism Liaison with the local chamber of commerce in Central Florida.
+An undergraduate degree followed my time in the Navy, leading to a position as Communications Director and Tourism Liaison with the local chamber of commerce in Central Florida.
 Working with local government, I learned the delicate art of bringing different people and ideas together to identify requirements and achieve a collective goal.

-Later the writer in me was nurtured into existence by a newsroom full of snarky editors at the Daytona Beach News-Journal – where I held the position of Magazine/Online Editor.
-Some of that snark included assurances that Twitter was just a fad and that I needed to stop tinkering and get back to work.
+The writer in me was nurtured into existence by a newsroom full of snarky editors at the Daytona Beach News-Journal.
+Some of that snark included assurances that Twitter was just a fad and that I needed to stop tinkering and get back to work!

-Next, I found my way to NASA’s Kennedy Space Center and served in the strategic communications position focused on project management, process improvement, and executive and strategic communications.
+I found my way to NASA’s Kennedy Space Center and served in a strategic communications position focused on project management, process improvement, and executive and strategic communications.